aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

 **ServerSideEncryptionConfiguration** property of the bucket is now set to enable server-side encryption.

-You can also that the bucket is not going to be replaced but rather updated ("**Updating MyFirstBucketB8884501**").
+You can also see that the bucket is not going to be replaced but rather updated ("**Updating MyFirstBucketB8884501**").

-Now, run **cdk deploy** to update your stack:
+Run **cdk deploy** to update the stack:

 .. code-block:: sh

     cdk deploy

-The toolkit will update your bucket configuration to enable server-side KMS encryption for your bucket:
+The toolkit updates the bucket configuration to enable server-side KMS encryption for the bucket:

 .. code-block:: sh